RobinU434/DataLiteracy/README.md

     python -m project convert-to-csv --input data/dwd/raw --output data/dwd/csv
     ```
     This command will scrape the forecast data and convert it into individual csv files at the specified output directory.
-2. **(Not required) Download historical data**: To asses the quality of a forecast model you have to download the historical data.
+2. **Download historical data**: To asses the quality of a forecast model you have to download the historical data.
 Because this research project was conducted in Germany we use the historical and recent data from the DWD.
 To download each dataset respectively execute in project root:
     ```bash
     python -m project get-recent --unpack --station-ids 257 4189 13965 755 757 5688 1197 1214 1224 1255 6258 1584 6259 2074 7331 2575 2814 259 3402 5562 6275 3734 1602 3925 3927 4160 4169 4300 4349 6262 4703 6263 5229 4094 5664 5731 --save-path data/dwd/recent/ --features precipitation  air_temperature
     ```
-    This will download the recent data (form the last 6 months) into `data/dwd/recent`.
+    This will download the recent data (from the last 6 months) into `data/dwd/recent`.
-    For this data to be used, you will have to have
+    Note, that it will ask you whether this should overwrite an existing directory, you want to answer yes.
+    This will lead to changes in git (lfs) tracked data.
     If your forecast data is older than 6 months you have to execute the same command but instead of using `get-recent` type `get-historical` (Note: Not tested yet).

 ## Do Analysis